Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 - Not going low enough.
 To maximize the development of your quads, you want to encourage lots of knee flexion (bending) by going as deep as possible with your reps.
 Ensure that you at least get your thighs to parallel or (preferably) below parallel.

 - Setting the pad angle too high.
-Having the back pad angled too high might feel good at first, because you can lift more weight as the range of motion is reduced.
-However, the shortened distance that the platform must travel means that you end up working your quads less and your lower back will be more likely to round.
+The back pad angled too high might feel good because you can lift more weight as the range of motion is reduced.
+However, the shortened distance the platform must travel means you work your quads less, and your lower back will be more likely to round.

 - Having your lower back round at the bottom.
-When your low back rounds, it’s usually in an attempt to sink your reps deeper.
+When your low back rounds, itโs usually in an attempt to sink your reps deeper.
 Since most lifters use the leg press to emphasize their quads, feeling this exercise in your posterior chain (hamstrings, glutes, low back) means the main purpose has been missed.
+Plus, not using proper form in the leg press (or any exercise in your leg day routine, such as sumo or regular squats) can increase the risk of injuries.

-I wrote another guide comparing the leg press vs squat, where I explain you might not need to do both exercises.
+I wrote another guide comparing the leg press vs squat, explaining that you might not need to do both exercises.

 Muscles Used: Leg Press

-The muscles used in the leg press are the:
+The primary muscles used in the leg press are the:

 - Quadriceps